shopware5/SwagTax/README.md

   'config' => [ // The user configuration in the module
     'id' => '1',
     'active' => '1',
-    'recalculate_prices' => true, // Should the prices recalculated to the gross price?
+    'recalculate_prices' => true, // Should the prices be recalculated to the gross price?
     'tax_mapping' => [ // key => oldTaxId, value => new taxRate
       1 => 15,
     ],